 LUMA’s strength is in collaboration.
 We work closely with our creative partners and guest artists to help develop the concepts and ideas on display at LUMA.
-Some of the installations have been shown previously in other festivals, but for the most part our artists create or modify their work to suit site specific locations in the unique setting of the Queenstown Gardens.
+Some of the installations have been shown previously in other festivals, but for the most part our artists have created the pieces specifically for LUMA, or modify an existing work to suit site specific locations in the unique setting of the Queenstown Gardens.
 Check out the installations page for their works.

 The South Island Light Orchestra, AKA SILO, is Tim Buckley, Luke Baldock, Simon Holden, Dan Move and Duncan Forsyth.
 SILO was created as a collaborative vehicle to celebrate light through design and innovation.
 With an emphasis on creating light installations that push the boundaries of art and technology through illumination, projection and interactivity.